In this article, we show you How To FI:

 In other words: Years To FI = (FI Number – Amount Saved)/Annual Savings

-Now, you know your FI number and how many years it will take you to reach FI at your current savings rate.
+You know your FI number and how long it will take to reach FI at your current savings rate.

-Depending on how aggressively you save your money, this can seem like a daunting task.
+Depending on how aggressively you save your money, this can seem daunting.

-If you are curious about how to FI much faster than at your current rate, consider the following strategies.
+Consider the following strategies if you are curious about how to FI much faster than your current rate.

 How To FI As Quickly As Possible

-With the following strategies, you can learn how to achieve Financial Independence as quickly as possible.
+You can learn how to achieve Financial Independence as quickly as possible with the following strategies.
 There are three main ways to do this:

 - Pay Off Your Debts